aj03794/fundamentals-of-software-architecture-2nd-edition/README.md

 - `Architecture characteristics` define the `capabilities` of a system (aka the `-ilities`) and the criteria for success
     - Availability, reliability, testability, scalability, security, agility, fault tolerance, elasticity, recoverability, performance, deployability, learnability...
 - `Logical components` define its *behavior*
-    - **Defining these is one of the key structural activities for architects**
+    - **Defining these logical components is one of the key structural activities for architects**

 ![](./images/3.png)